Connor Wong Preview, Player Props: Red Sox vs. Royals

 Connor Wong At The Plate

-- Wong has had at least one RBI in 23.5% of his games this year (23 of 98), with more than one RBI nine times (9.2%).
-He has also accounted for three or more of his team's runs in one contest.
+- Wong has had an RBI in 23 games this year (23.5%), including nine multi-RBI outings (9.2%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.